bizley/Yii-MultiMailer/README.md

 MultiMailer
 ===========

-Yii extension for sending or saving emails.
+Yii extension for sending or saving emails with templates and attachments.

 What it does
 ============

-This extension allows to send emails with the help of PHPMailer class or to store emails in database (to send them later using Java workers for example).
+This extension allows to send emails with the help of PHPMailer class or to store emails in database (for example to send them later using Java workers).

 Installation
 ============